 President | Representative Lynn Woolsey

-Jim B. Clarke lives in Culver City, CA and serves as the Director, Mayor's Office of Grants, for the City of Los Angeles.
-Previously, he spent four years as Director of Federal Relations for the City of Los Angeles.
+Jim B. Clarke lives in Culver City, CA and serves on the Culver City Council.
+Previously, he spent 5 1/2 years in the Mayor's Office, City of Los Angeles, first as Director of Federal Relations and more recently as the Director, Mayor's Office of Grants.
 Before returning to Los Angeles, Jim served in Washington, DC, as chief of staff to two Los Angeles-based members of Congress -- Diane E. Watson and Brad Sherman.
 In addition to serving as director of the California Clean Money Campaign and the Southern California chapter of Americans for Democratic Action, Jim's political involvement includes being chairman of the Los Angeles County Democratic Party, secretary of the California Democratic Party and president of the California Democratic Council.
 He holds a Masters degree in Public Administration from Cal State Long Beach and a Bachelor's degree from the U.S. Coast Guard Academy in New London, CT.
 He is also a graduate public affairs fellow of the CORO Foundation and a retired Commander in the U.S. Coast Guard Reserve.
-In April 2012, he was elected to the Culver City Council.
 He has served on the ADA National Board since 1997 as was National Treasurer before becoming Chair of the National Executive Committee.

 David Card is a Publications and Communication Specialist at the National Disability Rights Network where he is responsible for all aspects of organizational communication including publications and reports, web content and media relations.
 He also provides training and technical assistance on communication matters to the P&A/CAP network and manages the communications listserv.
 Previously David served as Communications Director at Americans for Democratic Action and on the staff of National Stonewall Democrats.